dylanparson001/onyx-scheduling/README.md

 ## Description:

 Full stack website for a service company (ie plumbing, electrician, etc) to manage customers, invoices, and job schedules.
+Email support for customer's and technicians notifying new jobs, and completed jobs.
 ## Technologies used:

      - C# Dotnet Core 8